bytex-solutions/snamp/docs/installation.md

 com.bytex.snamp.connectors.wmq.MQConnectorActivator$WMQJavaClassesNotInstalled: WebSphere MQ classes for Java are not installed into OSGi environment
 ```

-That is not a fatal error but warning related to **IBM WMQ Connector** or **IBM WMB Connector**.
+That is not a fatal error but warning related to **IBM WMQ Connector**.
 This message informs you that IBM WebSphere libraries were not installed into Apache Karaf correctly.
 You may choose the following ways to fix this problem:
-* Uninstall these resource connectors if you don't want to monitor IBM WebSphere Message Queue or Message Broker.
+* Uninstall these resource connectors if you don't want to monitor IBM WebSphere Message Queue.
 See [Upgrading SNAMP components](updating.md) for uninstallation instructions
 * Install IBM WebSphere libraries for Java correctly.
 See [IBM WMQ Connector](connectors/wmq-connector.md) for more details.

 Or, you can ignore this warning if you have no plans to monitor IBM WebSphere Message Queue or Message Broker.